Dev-ThomasNguyen/100-days-of-code/log.md

 **Thoughts**: I'm starting to get familiar with CSS and the devtools.
 I was able to configure the sizes of the frame, blur and color.
 I would say thats pretty decent for an hour.

 **Link(s) to work**: [CSS Var](https://dazzling-swartz-afa85f.netlify.com)

+### Day 4: August 29, 2019

+**Today's Progress**: Today I've decided to work on some fundamental JS, Array Methods.

+**Thoughts**: I always thought Array methods were tedious.
+Worked on a bunch of Array exercises to get familiar with them.
+The following were Filter, Map, Sort, Reduce and a few other.
+Doing a bunch of repetitive exercises does help my Array phobia.
+Cheers to that.

+**Link(s) to work**: [None]()